LTUC/amman-dotnet-401d2/Curriculum/Class05/Resources/LinkedList.md

 Printing out all of the nodes in a Linked List is very similar to what we did in the `Find()` method.
 This is because we are leveraging our `Current` node and a `while` loop to traverse through the existing linked list.

-Here is the C# code for a method to print out all of the nodes in a linked list:
+Here is the C# code for a method to print out all the nodes in a linked list:

 ```csharp
 		public void Print()